PR-ODINSON/Message_encoder_decoder/README.md

 ```
 Message Encode-Decode
 │
-├── main.py        # The Python script for the application
+├── Message Encode Decode.ipynb        # The Python script for the application
 └── README.md      # Documentation for the project
 ```